topo-gps/ios-manual/en/maps/map_legend.rst

    *The legend screen of the topographic map of Great Britain.*

-You can scroll down to see all the symbols.
-Also you can zoom in on the legend to make the symbols and the explanations more clear.
+You can scroll down in the legend to view more symbols.
+Most legends are translated to the language the Topo GPS app is using.